pasqal-io/qoolqit/docs/extended_usage/adimensionalization.md

 \tilde J_{\text{max}} \;=\; \max_{i<j}\tilde J_{ij} \;\leq\; 1.
 $$

-In an interacting many-body system, the product $\tilde J_{\text{max}}\tilde t$ (and so the time $\tilde $) has a natural physical interpretation in terms of the buildup and propagation of correlations.
+In an interacting many-body system, the product $\tilde J_{\text{max}}\tilde t$ (and so the time $t$) has a natural physical interpretation in terms of the buildup and propagation of correlations.
 Following the Lieb-Robinson picture, correlations spread at a finite speed set by the interaction scale.
 Roughly speaking:

 - $\tilde t \ll 1/J_{\text{max}}$ corresponds to evolution that is too short for interactions to significantly affect the dynamics;
 - $\tilde t \sim 1/J_{\text{max}}$ corresponds to the timescale on which nearest-neighbor correlations can begin to emerge;